5 health benefits of ditching alcohol

 Not only do you put your mental health a risk when you drink a lot, but you also put your physical health at risk.
 Frequent abuse of alcohol can cause you to become dehydrated which can affect many different bodily functions as well as your concentration.
 It can also cause you to get less good-quality sleep which can eventually lead to many different mental and physical health conditions.

 Thankfully, staying healthy is easy when you have an arsenal of health hacks to rely on.
-Check out our guide: 'Health hacks you need to know in 2022to help you get back on track.
+Check out our guide: 'Health hacks you need to know in 2024' to help you get back on track.

 Drinking without the alcohol

 Just because you’ve decided to stop drinking doesn’t mean you have to miss out on the fun.
 Whether your friends enjoy a quiet tipple together or are all about cocktail parties, we’ve got you covered.
-Why not learn some 'Creative ways to drink without alcohol' so that you can still enjoy their company without the need to get drunk.
+Check out our recipes page for some cocktail inspiration as well as Tarreyn Van Slyke's tips on the joys of sobriety, so you can still enjoy nights out and nights in without the need to get drunk.
 No one likes a hangover after all!

-Make sure you check out our products such as the Livener Elixir for a great alcohol-free pick-me-up.
+Make sure you check out our products such as the Livener for a great alcohol-free pick-me-up.

 Finding support and resources